Learning disturbance models for offset-free reference tracking: Offset-free EKF-based Nonlinear MPC

-We now consider the continuous stirring tank reactor (CSTR) system from the MPC toolbox for MATLAB~\cite{MPC_toolbox}.
+We now consider the Continuous Stirred Tank Reactor (CSTR) system from the MPC toolbox for MATLAB~\cite{MPC_toolbox}.
 The two states of the system are the temperature of the reactor $T_r$ and the concentration $C_A$ of the reactant $A$, the input is the temperature of the coolant $T_c$ and the output is $C_A$.
 The control objective is to make $C_A$ track a given reference trajectory.
-We obtain a discrete-time plant model~\eqref{eq:plant} by integrating its ordinary differential equations with a sample time of $0.5$ seconds.
+We obtain a discrete-time plant model~\eqref{eq:plant} by integrating its ODE as in~\eqref{eq:integration:plant} with $t_s = 0.5$ seconds.
 As in Section~\ref{sec:VanderPol}, we take the prediction model \eqref{eq:model:dxdy} by changing some of the parameters of the plant model~\eqref{eq:plant}.
-We consider the same disturbance models described in Section~\ref{sec:VanderPol}, although in this case the PDM is taken as a copy of the plant model \eqref{eq:plant}.
-We also take the same parameters for the reference generator \eqref{eq:ref_signals} and NMPC controller \eqref{eq:nmpc}, with the exception of $W_x$, which we take as
+We consider the same disturbance models described in Section~\ref{sec:VanderPol}, although in this case the PDM is taken as a copy of the plant model \eqref{eq:plant} with parameters collected in $\theta$.
+We also take the same parameters for the reference generator \eqref{eq:ref_signals} and NMPC controller \eqref{eq:nmpc}, with the exception of $W_x$, which we take as $W_x = \texttt{diag}(1, 0.1)$.

-Figure~\ref{fig:CSTR_gen} shows the closed-loop results of the CSTR system tracking a generic reference trajectory.
+Fig.~\ref{fig:CSTR_gen} shows the closed-loop results of the CSTR system tracking a generic reference trajectory.
 The parameters of the EFK are shown in Table~\ref{tab:EKF}.
-Figure~\ref{fig:CSTR_gen:poly} shows that the use of a simple disturbance model designed to capture the discrepancy between the real plant and the prediction model can lead to near-perfect reference tracking.
-The CDM provides good results when the reference changes slowly, as seen in the first $50$ sample times of Figure~\ref{fig:CSTR_gen:const}.
+Fig.~\ref{fig:CSTR_gen:poly} shows that the use of a simple disturbance model designed to capture the discrepancy between the real plant and the prediction model can lead to near-perfect reference tracking.
+The CDM provides good results when the reference changes slowly, as seen in the first $50$ sample times of Fig.~\ref{fig:CSTR_gen:const}.
 However, its performance degrades significantly otherwise.
-Finally, once again, Figure~\ref{fig:CSTR_gen:FNN} shows how a FNN can provide very good tracking results.
+Finally, once again, Fig.~\ref{fig:CSTR_gen:FNN} shows how a FNN can provide very good tracking results.